ericclack/racket-candy-crush/doc/talk.rst

 They don't often understand what they are doing, but it seems to work.

 Brackets, commas, quotes are confusing.
+They've not seen these things before in Scratch.

 Nested things are confusing, such as if-statements containing anything beyond the simplest statement.
-Both the concept of this work happens inside this conditional, and the indentation.
+Both the concept of things inside conditionals, and the indentation.

 Poor concept of functions.

 Often functions do something to the world and it is hard to know when to call them.
+If you call them in the wrong place it doesn't work.